-- Airport siting of the HOTDS so that the system will provide outputs that are representative of conditions experienced by aircraft on the airfield. - Determination of the desired data provision cycle time, which may affect the number of HOTDS systems that are ultimately required. - Space requirements for the physical installation of the system hardware. - Development of data communication pathways for system information (data link, radio frequencies, wireless modems, etc.).
+- Airport siting of the HOTDS so that the system will provide outputs that are representative of conditions experienced by aircraft on the airfield. - Determination of the desired data provision cycle time, which may affect the number of HOTDS systems that are ultimately required. - Space requirements for the physical installation of the system hardware. - Development of data communication pathways for system information (data link, radio frequencies, wireless modems, etc).

-HOTDS technology can be integrated with most practices, including all fluid-related practices.
-The combination of real-time weather measurement from the HOTDS and enhanced weather forecasting tools have been found to be extremely useful to airports and aircraft operators.
+HOTDS technology has the potential to be integrated with most practices, including all fluid-related practices.
+The combination of real-time weather measurement from the HOTDS and enhanced weather forecasting tools may be extremely useful to airports and aircraft operators.

-Operational and maintenance requirements associated with this practice are not yet available because it has not been tested over the long term.
+Operational and maintenance requirements associated with this practice are not yet available because it has not been implemented at an operational level or tested over the long term.

 Some operational considerations, such as how the HOT information from the system will be employed by flight crews, will need to be examined in detail.
-Testing by the air carriers has indicated that training programs for flight crews to ensure the transition from paper tables to electronic information is essential, as well as the need for calibration, maintenance, and verification programs for the HOTDS hardware, to ensure the validity of the system outputs.
+The development of training programs for flight crews to ensure the transition from paper tables to electronic information is essential, as well as the need for calibration, maintenance and verification programs for the HOTDS hardware, to ensure the validity of the system outputs.